 NO OFFENSIVE NAME CALLING OR LOOKING DOWN ON OTHERS

 The Prophet ﷺ said, “Let there be no harming another, or harming him back.
 Whoever harms another Allah shall harm, and whoever gives trouble to another Allah shall give trouble to.”
-[Hakim, 2.58.
-Hg]
+[Hakim]

 Do not be suspicious because you might interpret the situation in a wrong way.
 If you are always in doubt, you will end up having no friends.
 Do not let the bad thoughts overcome your good thoughts.
 Too much suspicion will lead you to suspect your relationship with Allah.

-- The dislike of the superiority of that person over him, and he desires to be like her or better, so this is jealousy and has been called Ghubtah.
+2. Ghubtah: It is the dislike of the superiority of that person over him, and he desires to be like her or better.

 - One who has a beneficial knowledge and teaching it to others